Extradition Lawyer in Spain

 - —Many people think everything ends with the court decision, but that is not the case.

-- —If extradition is approved, I prepare the necessary appeals and manage your case until the very end, maintaining an active and coordinated defence at all times.
+- —If it is granted, I prepare the necessary appeals and maintain an active defence right up to the last day.

 If you would like me to act as your solicitor, please follow these steps: